twitter/twitter-text/js/README.md

 ### Conformance

 The main test suite is twitter-text-conformance.
-This is set up as a git submodule that is automatically updated at each run.
 Tests are run in your browser, using QUnit.
 To run the conformance suite, from the project root, run:

     rake test:conformance